igwgames/nes-starter-kit/guide/section_1/setting_up_your_tools.md

 (Note: On Windows 10 you have to click `more apps`, scroll down and find `look for another app on this pc` instead.)

-If you don't do this, running your rom will not work.
+If you don't do this, you won't be able to easily run your game through the command line, or your IDE.

 ## Tiled

 **REQUIRED**

 Tiled is a tile editing tool for maps.
 We will be using it for designing our levels.
 It's similar to a paint program, but with map tiles.
-Just install it for now; we will talk about it when we start editing maps.
+We won't go into too much detail now; you can probably get by without it for a little while.

 Get it here: http://www.mapeditor.org/

-The tools are built for version 1.1.1, however later versions should also be fine.
+The tools are built for version 1.1.4, however later versions should also be fine.

+## Famitracker

+Famitracker is a music editing tool for the NES.
+We will use it to make music and sound effects for the game.
+You don't have to download this right away if you don't want to; the built-in sound effects and music can probably cover you for a while!

 ## Visual Studio Code (Or other code editor)